-- CM-1.2.13 Senior management of the conventional bank licensee is responsible for developing, implementing and approving sound credit risk procedures in accordance with credit risk policies approved by the Board. - CM-1.2.14 Senior management must determine that the staff involved in any credit relationship, whether established or new, basic or complex, have the necessary knowledge, skill sets, experience and are fully capable of ensuring the relationship meets the highest standards and in compliance with the licensee's policies and procedures. - CM-1.2.15 Senior management must ensure that risk monitoring systems are in place for effectively undertaking the activities of credit risk management.
+- CM-1.2.13 Senior management of the Islamic bank licensee is responsible for developing, implementing and approving sound credit risk procedures in accordance with credit risk policies approved by the Board. - CM-1.2.14 Senior management must determine that the staff involved in any credit relationship, whether established or new, basic or complex, have the necessary knowledge, skill sets, experience and are fully capable of ensuring the relationship meets the highest standards and in compliance with the licensee's policies and procedures.

+CM-1.2.15 Senior management must ensure that risk monitoring systems are in place for effectively undertaking the activities of credit risk management.

-MODULECM:Credit Risk ManagementCHAPTERCM-1Credit Risk Management Requirements
+MODULE CM: Credit Risk Management CHAPTER CM-1 Credit Risk Management Requirements